wwt/SwiftCurrent/wiki/Getting-Started.md

 Now after the user hits the button their email will be printed to the console.
 Congratulations, you now know how to pass data!

 Things to notice:
-- Because `FirstViewController` was also the last view in the workflow it passes data back to the closure we specified when we called `launchInto`
+- Because `FirstViewController` was also the last view in the workflow it passes data back to the closure we specified when we called `launchInto`.
+Also, the data is in the form of a [AnyWorkflow.PassedArgs](https://gitcdn.link/cdn/wwt/Workflow/faf9273f154954848bf6b6d5c592a7f0740ef53a/docs/Classes/AnyWorkflow/PassedArgs.html) which we have to extract the data from.
 - We extracted our workflow to a variable so that we could call `abandon` on it after the last view calls our callback.
 This lets us remove all views in the workflow from the screen

 ### Next steps